LoopKit/loopdocs/docs/use/priming.md

 ## Prime Menu

+!!!Warning
-When you finish priming on a Medtronic pump, please make sure to complete the priming menu.
+    When you prime tubing on a Medtronic pump, make sure to complete the priming menu commands.

 In other words, finish all the prompts so that you get back to the (nearly blank) normal Medtronic pump screen.
 If you don't finish the priming menu, the pump will not begin basal insulin delivery, nor does it alarm.
 It is equivalent to the pump being suspended...but you won't be able to see any indication of that in Nightscout as a remotely monitoring parent.
 Loop will not detect the prime screen issue and will keep sending temp basal messages...but the pump won't enact them.
 On Loop, you could notice it by the active IOB continually going down and then eventually negative IOB, as the basal is not delivered and the reservoir level remains constant.
 However, the temp basal graph will still show the bars from the temp basal commands loop has been sending.

 So, remember to finish those prime menu screens through to the end.